crashoverride777/swifty-rate/README.md

 A simple helper to show a SKStoreReviewController (iOS 10.3 or above) or custom UIAlertController with similar rules and behaviours.

-## iOS 11
+## iOS 10.3 and higher

-Apple has updated the app store guidlines and it seems that with iOS 11 you are no longer allowed to show custom review prompts, at least automatic ones.
-I assume this also will apply to tvOS which sucks a bit because SKStoreReviewController is not supported on tvOS.
+If your app is targeting iOS 10.3 and higher, there is no longer a need to use this helper as Apple has provided their own ratings prompt for iOS projects.
+Please read https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview

+If you are target is below iOS 10.3 this helper will display a custom alert, otherwise it will display the Apple one.

 ## Requirements